 Firstly, let me tell you about myself.
-I am 31 years old and recently married to my soul mate and long term partner Tony.
+I am married to my soul mate and long term partner Tony.
 I am an incredibly sociable person and am lucky enough to have a lot of very good friends and the best family (OK, I am a bit biased!).
 Therefore it's not surprising much of my spare time is spent socialising but I also enjoy travelling, camping, walking, reading, yoga, cooking and am involved in some voluntary work.

 I go to the gym to keep fit but that is largely out of vanity more than enjoyment!
 Work-wise I am a freelance Market Researcher specialising in 'Sensitive Issues'.
 Personality-wise I'd probably describe myself as loyal, generous and expressive and I am a bit of a perfectionist.
 I am also known for being as stubborn as a mule and punctuality has never been my forte!

 The reason I wanted to tell you about myself before the lupus is that I'd hate to be defined by it.
 It has certainly been a significant and incredibly nasty part of my life (sometimes more than others) and it has nearly killed me on more occasion than one and there is no doubt that it is present every day of my life.
 However, I am determined that, try as it might, I will not let it 'win' by dominating me and by defining who I am.
 I will keep fighting back, brushing it aside whenever possible and continue to live a rich and fulfilled life, although of course when things get really bad there are moments of weakness and it is incredibly hard.

 When I was a small child until my teens I suffered with loads of different allergies with a range of itchy rashes, hives and swollen lips and knuckles.
 I also discovered I was allergic to the sun (photosensitive).
 I had loads of tests and intolerance to certain food colourings was identified but the rashes continued and they never got to the bottom of it.